CastimierDev/Speech/README.md

 # Speech
-A modifiable text adventure engine
+A modifiable dialogue system

-A simple text adventure engine that is highly modifiable with some programming knowledge.
+A simple dialogue system that is highly modifiable with some programming knowledge.

 # Example Of A Simple Program: